 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
 Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met N/A N/A N/A 5.
-Equipment and facilities Standards met N/A N/A N/A
+Services, including medicines management Standards met 4.1 Good practice The pharmacy offers a wide range of services and the pharmacy team deliver these in an organised and safe way.
+5. Equipment and facilities Standards met N/A N/A N/A